 For whom?
 Product owners who are making a decision about the tech stack for their new startup venture

 Flutter is eating the mobile world.
 This is currently one of the major cross-platform solutions to develop apps not only for iOS and Android but also for Desktop and Web applications (with its limitations) from one codebase.
 What does it mean for the business?
-Flutter has a great impact on how all customer-facing digital products will be delivered.
-Yet, this is not a silver bullet for all business applications and you must be aware of its potential and limitations to include Flutter in the tech stack of your new venture.
+Flutter greatly impacts how all customer-facing digital products will be delivered.
+Yet, this is not a silver bullet for all business applications, and you must be aware of its potential and limitations to include Flutter in the tech stack of your new venture.

 A short history of Flutter - what you really need to know as a Product/Business Owner

-Flutter has been originally developed by Google as a UI framework for building the apps without the burden of adjusting the interfaces for the multi-screen, fragmented environments running on the different operating systems.
+Flutter was initially developed by Google as a UI framework for building apps without the burden of adjusting the interfaces for the multi-screen, fragmented environments running on different operating systems.
 This great promise could be delivered mostly with Dart, the programming language optimized for multiple platforms.

 As a result, Flutter enables developers to build native apps for mobile devices running iOS or Android as well as for Web, macOS, Windows, and Linux platforms from one single codebase.

-Although the Flutter project has been revealed to the public in early 2015, its first stable version has been announced at the live event in December 2018.
-It was possible to build commercially successful apps before that date (we’ve started our first commercial project in June 2018), which only proves that Google itself was from the start very cautious about the framework quality.
+Although the Flutter project was revealed to the public in early 2015, its first stable version was announced at a live event in December 2018.
+It was possible to build commercially successful apps before that date (we started our first commercial project in June 2018), which only proves that Google itself was, from the start, very cautious about the framework quality.

-Flutter as a framework has its core components being developed by the Google Team and there are pros and cons of this situation.
-On one hand, this is a tech giant, fully capable of building all necessary elements and developer tools.
+Flutter as a framework has its core components being developed by the Google Team, and there are pros and cons of this situation.
+On the one hand, this is a tech giant fully capable of building all necessary elements and developer tools.
 Yet, on the other hand, there is a risk that the project will be suspended because of the lack of compliance with Google’s strategy in the long term.
-Truth to be told, Google is doing a great job to prove otherwise.
+Truth be told, Google is doing a great job of proving otherwise.

-First and foremost, Google is transparent about the development roadmap at least one year ahead and the community voice is taken into account while making fixes and improvements.
-Secondly, the Flutter Team managed to convince other internal stakeholders to move their businesses to Flutter and those are really big deals.
-Starting with Stadia, Google’s gaming platforms which mobile interfaces have been built in Flutter for iOS and Android, through Google Pay major Flutter replacement being rolled out in India and South East Asia in 2020, to Google Ads.
+First and foremost, Google is transparent about the development roadmap at least one year ahead, and the community voice is taken into account while making fixes and improvements.
+Secondly, the Flutter Team managed to convince other internal stakeholders to move their businesses to Flutter, and those are really big deals.
+Starting with Stadia, Google’s gaming platforms whose mobile interfaces have been built in Flutter for iOS and Android, through Google Pay major Flutter replacement being rolled out in India and South East Asia in 2020, to Google Ads.

 Google is not the only source of market credibility for the product.
 Equally important is community support.
-Since the days it was born, Flutter attracts developers who highlight the ease and speed of development of even advanced and demanding interfaces.
+Since the day it was born, Flutter has attracted developers who highlight the ease and speed of development of even advanced and demanding interfaces.
 What is more, there has been an outburst of independent libraries created for Flutter and developed by enthusiasts who are all willing to support the framework.

-It is exceptionally important that those initiatives are coming from the community with some of the most notable gatherings and meetups like Flutter London, Flutter Berlin, Flutter Paris, Flutter Warsaw, and Flutter Chicago which managed to thrive even despite the pandemic.
+It is exceptionally important that those initiatives come from the community with some of the most notable gatherings and meetups like Flutter London, Flutter Berlin, Flutter Paris, Flutter Warsaw, and Flutter Chicago, which managed to thrive even despite the pandemic.

 Source: Star History built by @tim_qian

-Together with the rise of Google’s involvement as well as the community's positive impact Flutter is further strengthened by the examples of new great applications being developed by independent teams.
-They are coming from different backgrounds, with startups and disruptors like Realtor, Reflectly, EasyA, and Virium through mature digital players like Groupon, Baidu, Alibaba, and Tencent, to corporations like Philips, BMW, Nubank, or ING.
+Together with the rise of Google’s involvement as well as the community's positive impact, Flutter is further strengthened by the examples of great new applications being developed by independent teams.
+They come from different backgrounds, with startups and disruptors like Realtor, Reflectly, EasyA, and Virium through mature digital players like Groupon, Baidu, Alibaba, and Tencent, to corporations like Philips, BMW, Nubank, or ING.

-At LeanCode we have gathered the experience from building close to 20 apps, some of them are described in our Flutter portfolio, and soon we will share with the world probably the biggest ever app written in Flutter.
+At LeanCode, we have gathered experience from building close to 20 apps, some of which are described in our Flutter portfolio, and soon we will share with the world probably the biggest-ever app written in Flutter.